-The Fund reserves the right to liquidate a fund account whose balance falls below the account minimum for any reason, including market fluctuation.
-This liquidation policy applies to nonretirement fund accounts and accounts that are held through intermediaries.
-Any such liquidation will be preceded by written notice to the investor.
+The Fund reserves the right to convert an investor's Institutional Shares or Institutional Plus Shares to another share class, as appropriate, if the fund account balance falls below the account minimum for any reason, including market fluctuation.
+Any such conversion will be preceded by written notice to the investor.